 VI.
-General conditions station WIFI network
+General conditions station and bus WIFI network

 0 results for «»

 A. ObjectThese general conditions govern the use by users, compulsory pre-registered, of a wifi network (below: “wifi”), supplied free of charge by the CFL, if need be with the assistance of an external provider.
 The registration necessary to access the wifi implies acceptance by the user of these general conditions and his/her consent to the processing by the CFL, or an external provider, of his/her personal data.